Kalter666/discord-translate/README.md

 ## Installation proccess

-1. install docker and docker-compose or docker desktop on windows or mac if you haven't done it yet.
+1. install docker and docker compose or docker desktop on windows or mac if you haven't done it yet.
 2. give permissions to shell scripts with `chmod +x *.sh` to be able to use handy scripts included.
 3. create .env file and specify your discord secret key for the bot like so `DISCORD_SECRET=paste-your-bot-key-here`.
 4. add application port to the .env file like so `PORT=3000`, port ain't in use by now but may be in future.